beejjorgensen/cs344_curriculum/week02/project-2.md

 a capital `M`.

 **IMPORTANT: _The indented lines below are indented with a single TAB character, not spaces!
+This is an absolutely requirement for Make to work.
 If you use spaces, it won't work.
-Best to download from the link, above._**
+Best to download from the link, above.
+If you cut-and-paste the thing below, it won't work!_**

+Later versions of VS Code should automatically insert a tab character when you hit `TAB` when editing a file called `Makefile`, regardless of your other tabs v. spaces settings.
+If this doesn't happen, you'll have to into VS Code's settings and select tab intents.

+In Vim, if you have `expandtab` set, you can still insert a tab character by hitting `CTRL-V` before hitting `TAB`.

 ```
 CC=gcc